canonical/kafka-k8s-operator/docs/tutorial/deploy.md

     --command-config /etc/kafka/client.properties"
 ```

-making sure the topic was successfully created.
+Make sure the topic we created earlier is in the list.

-You can finally delete the topic, using:
+Finally, delete the topic from earlier:

 ```shell
 juju ssh --container kafka kafka-k8s/0 \